atishay/atishay.github.io/content/blog/2017-04-23-Indian-Schooling.md

   reaction she triggered.
 image: /assets/img/blog/school.jpg
 imgSrc: Image by Devanth from [Pixabay](https://pixabay.com/en/school-old-plate-learning-1223872/)
+sidebar:
+  - title: The Original
-sidebar: The Original#The speech is modified from the original by Kenny Sebastian on [Kendriya Vidyalayas](https://www.youtube.com/watch?v=Cdsnc70Un14).
-I have tried to do what 3 Idiots did to Five Point Someone.
+    content: The speech is modified from the original by Kenny Sebastian on [Kendriya Vidyalayas](https://www.youtube.com/watch?v=Cdsnc70Un14).
+I have tried
+      to do what 3 Idiots did to Five Point Someone.
 Lets see if you like it.
 Apologies to my school and especially Pundit Sir.
 I know the humor is base an lowly.
 Do forgive me for using your name in an enactment.
 I know you can take some humor in your stride.
 tags:
 - toastmasters
 - life